4xura/WP-PostPassManager/README.md

 ## Overview

 The plugins for managing passwords for posts on Wordpress are either too expensive or slowing down the system.
 This Python script provides a straightforward way to manage password protection for posts on a WordPress site.
-It offers functionalities to both check the current passwords of protected posts and update the password for posts using a specific old password.
+It offers functionalities to check the current passwords of protected posts, replace all password for posts using a specific old password, update password to a post with its title.

 ## Features